 6. THE IMPORTANCE OF THE CONSERVATION DATE.

 In this post I talked about many aspects related to how we should read the labels of cosmetic products.
 I have focused especially on the ingredients, but there is another very important aspect that we should not leave out: the conservation date.
-Sometimes we forget that, as with food, beauty and cosmetic products have an expiration date.
+Sometimes we forget that, as with food, beauty and skincare products have an expiration date.
 Sometimes, this is a specific date that is inscribed on the packaging.
-In other cases, an image of a container with an inscription next to it will appear: 6M, 12M, 24M, etc. This refers to the number of months the container can be open before the product begins to lose its properties.
+In other cases, an image of a container with an inscription next to it will appear: 6M, 12M, 24M, etc. (PAO symbol) This refers to the number of months the container can be open before the product begins to lose its properties.

-Keep in mind that the expiration date is not the only indicator that establishes when we should stop using a cosmetic product.
+Keep in mind that the expiration date is not the only indicator that establishes when we should stop using a skincare product.
 Any change in the texture, smell or color of the product may indicate that, due to some circumstance, it is in poor condition and that we should stop using it (or, otherwise, it may even be harmful to our skin).
 Sometimes, simply the sunlight can damage the most sensitive products, so we will always have to keep the cosmetic products in a cool, dry place where it does not receive direct sunlight.

 In this post I have tried to tell you in detail about the most relevant aspects to know how to correctly read the labels of cosmetic products.
 Now you know a little more about how we should read them, the different types of ingredients and those that may be beneficial or harmful you will be prepared to take any container of those you have at home and understand their composition better.